Types of Cooling Systems

 Central air conditioners circulate cool air through a system of supply and return ducts.
 Supply ducts and registers (i.e., openings in the walls, floors, or ceilings covered by grills) carry cooled air from the air conditioner to the home.
 This cooled air becomes warmer as it circulates through the home; then it flows back to the central air conditioner through return ducts and registers.

 Air conditioners help to dehumidify the incoming air, but in extremely humid climates or in cases where the air conditioner is oversized, it may not achieve a low humidity.
-Running a dehumidifier in your air-conditioned home will increase your energy use, both for the dehumidifier itself and because the air conditioner will require more energy to cool your house.
+Running a dehumidifier in your air-conditioned home will increase your energy use, both for the dehumidifier itself and because the air conditioner or AC repair Elgin will require more energy to cool your house.
 A preferable alternative is a dehumidifying heat pipe, which can be added as a retrofit to most existing systems.

 TYPES OF CENTRAL AIR CONDITIONERS